-Most of our volunteer roles ask for a commitment of one full or half-day once a week or fortnight.
-Full days are usually 10 am – 4pm (other than at JORVIK where the days run 9.30 am – 5.30 pm) and half-days are usually 10 am – 1pm or 1pm – 4pm (9.30 am – 1.30 pm/1.00 pm- 5.30 pm at JORVIK).
-We ask for involvement for a suggested minimum of approximately six months (other than for our temporary role) but would be thrilled if you would like to stay on for longer.
+Most of our volunteers get involved for one full or half-day once a week or fortnight.
+Full days are usually 10 am – 5.30pm and half-days are usually 10 am – 1.30pm or 1.00pm – 5.30 pm although in the winter months (November – March) they can finish earlier than 5.30 pm at some attractions.
+We suggest involvement for a minimum of approximately six months (other than for our temporary roles) so you can gain the most from your role but would be thrilled if you would like to stay on for longer.
 We particularly need your help during the school holidays so it is always a huge help if people are available for some of these periods.

 What do I do if I Would Like to Apply to Volunteer?

-Wait for an intake period and then download a copy of our Volunteer Application Form and email or post this to us.
+Wait for an intake period and then click here to apply to volunteer with us.
+This link will take you the online system we use for applications.
 If you would like a paper copy of the application form posted to you, need help with the form or you have any questions about volunteering please do not hesitate to contact us.

 Please note, we ask anyone applying to volunteer with us to be available for the Welcome Day and Role Induction Day for the intake period they join in.
-These days offer an useful training for all our new volunteers and are run so we can ensure we have offered you the information you need to start your volunteering.
+These days offer a useful induction for all our new volunteers and are run so we can ensure we have offered you the information you need to start your volunteering.

-Welcome Days & Role Induction Days usually run 9.30 am – 1.30pm in central York.
+Welcome Days and Role Induction Days are run at one of our city centre offices/attractions in York.
 If you would like to volunteer with us but cannot make the Welcome Day/Role Induction Day please speak to our Head of Volunteering so we can see how we can help.

 What Happens if I Apply to Volunteer?

-At the end of an intake period we will contact everyone and arrange to meet with anyone we may be able to offer a role to.
+At the end of an intake period we will contact everyone to let them know if we can take their application forward.
+We will arrange to meet with anyone we may be able to offer a role to.
 At this meeting we will ask some questions to help us see what you are interested in and what roles we may be able to match you to.
 It is, of course, also an opportunity for you to find out more about us and our volunteer roles.
-Please note, we will always contact all our applicants to let them know if we can take their application forward or not.
+If you have any concerns about the meeting or need any support for the meeting please do not hesitate to let us know.

 Following these meetings we will be able to let you know whether we can offer a place.
-If you would like to take up this offer then we will take up references for you and invite you to the Welcome Day & Role Induction Day.
+If you would like to take up this offer then we will seek references for you and invite you to the Welcome Day and Role Induction Day.
 Please note that any offers of a place will just be pending the return of your references.